 Justworks PEO Features

 - Payroll processing: Like TriNet and its other competitors, Justworks pays employees by direct deposit or paper checks.
 However, you need to distribute paper checks yourself (ADP, by contrast, charges you but will send them individually).
-Justworks only pays hourly and nonexempt salaried employees on a biweekly or weekly basis, with pay periods running from Sunday to Saturday—others on our list have similar schedules.
+Justworks has set schedules (weekly, biweekly) for paying employees, although you can select from those schedules (Paychex charges more if you pay more often).
 If you need custom pay periods, consider Rippling.
-Salaried-exempt employees are paid on the first and 15th, although you have the option to move them to a biweekly schedule.
 It offers options for off-cycle payments and prorating paychecks.

 - Compliance: Compliances are a big reason for hiring a PEO.
 Justworks, like the others on our list, helps you stay compliant by offering workers’ compensation, keeping track of changes in federal and state regulations, and handling new hire reporting.
 However, it stands apart in that it provides, free of charge, basic required training like sexual harassment prevention training.
 Most offer similar training but as part of their talent management tools, which cost extra.